toitware/ubx-message/README.md

 All the main UBX-NAV messages (and some other messages) contain an iTOW field which indicates the GPS time at which the navigation epoch occurred.
 Messages with the same iTOW value can be assumed to have come from the same navigation solution.
-Note that iTOW values may not be valid (i.e. they may have been generated with insufficient conversion data) and therefore it is not recommended to use the iTOW field for any other purpose.
+Note that iTOW values may not be valid (that is they may have been generated with insufficient conversion data) and therefore it is not recommended to use the iTOW field for any other purpose.
 The original designers of GPS chose to express time/date as an integer week number (starting with the first